dbaarda/rollsum-tests/RESULTS.rst

 IPFS chunker).
 Note for Rollsum we only use the lower 16 bits.

 Note xdelta uses a byte-> 16bit mapping that is equivalant to using 16 bits of mix.
-CyclicPoly recommends using a byte->32bit mapping like mix or ipfs.
+CyclicPoly and Gear recommends using a byte->32bit mapping like mix or ipfs.

 Note that character offsets could also have been implemented using a mapping function.
 However, it was not done this way because the